What are Audit Assertions?

-- Account Balances – They are generally balance sheet accounts (at the period end)
+- Account Balances – These are generally balance sheet accounts (at the period end)

-- Classes of Transactions – They are generally income statement accounts (for the period)
+- Classes of Transactions – Typically, income statement accounts (for the period)

 - Presentation and Disclosure – How different accounts are presented in the financial statements (long-term asset vs current asset or long-term liability vs current liability)